InitialDLab/Simba/web-interface/README.md

 This is a web demo module for Simba Project.
 It includes a php client and a java server project running as a Spark Application.
 You can follow the configuration below to build the web demo and use it.

 ### Configuration
-You need to setup spark spatial environment and php environment before configuring the web demo.
+You need to setup Simba environment and php environment before configuring the web demo.

 * php web client

-> Just copy the file directory `/path/to/sparkspatial/web/php/basic` to any place on your webspace.
+> Just copy the file directory `/path/to/simba/web/php/basic` to any place on your webspace.

-* spark spatial conf
+* Simba conf

 > Open the SparkHttpPost Project, and configure the hdfs path and the master in the file SparkHttpPost.java,